Deepfake Detection Software for Business: Protecting Against Digital Threats

 Choosing the Right Software

-When selecting deepfake detection software, businesses should look for scalable solutions that offer greater protection against misinformation and disinformation through an AI-based Narrative Intelligence Platform.
+When selecting deepfake detection software, businesses should look for scalable solutions that offer greater protection against narrative attacks through an AI-based Narrative Intelligence Platform.
 Essential factors to consider include:

 • Ease of integration: Can the software be easily integrated into current systems detection software, including social media monitoring and threat intelligence?